crillab/gophersat/README.md

 ## Can I know how many solutions there are for a given formula?
 This is known as model counting, and yes, there is a function for that: solver.Solver.CountModels.

+You can also count models from command line, with

+    gophersat --count filename

+where filename can be a .opb or a .cnf file.

 ## What else does it feature?
 For the moment, not very much.
 It does not